Dr Stuart Little, ST6

 Brief run-down of training programme content and duration

-The five-year programme typically rotates between smaller general and large teaching hospitals.
+The four-year programme typically rotates between smaller general and large teaching hospitals.
 Training will provide exposure to the many sub-specialties and is tailored to meet individual training needs and career aspirations.

 Exam requirements